European Wasp: new services

 If someone has been stung:

-Stings to the face/neck or multiple stings may lead to severe swelling and/or an allergic reaction.
-If this occurs and/or the person has difficultly breathing, contact an ambulance, hospital or doctor immediately.
+- Stings to the face/neck or multiple stings may lead to severe swelling and/or an allergic reaction.
+If this occurs and/or the person has difficulty breathing, contact an ambulance, hospital or doctor immediately.

 Locating a nest: